Women's World Championship (WWE): Championship belt designs

 Three-time champion Naomi with her custom glowing SmackDown Women's Championship belt during her second reign in 2017.

 Rhea Ripley with the second and current design of the belt after it was renamed to the Women's World Championship (2023–present).

 As the SmackDown Women's Championship, the title was represented by a belt using the same "Network Logo" design as the WWE Women's Championship, with the only difference being that the background of the center plate and the default side plates' globes were blue (as opposed to red) to symbolize its exclusivity to SmackDown.
 In what has become a prominent feature on all of WWE's championship belts, the side plates could be customized with the reigning champion's logo.
-During Naomi's second reign with the SmackDown Women's Championship belt in 2017, strips of multi interchanging colored LED lights were placed around the outline of the WWE logo and the outline of the belt to go with her "glow" gimmick.

 When the title was renamed the Women's World Championship in June 2023, it adopted a near-identical design to the men's World Heavyweight Championship that had been introduced in April, albeit smaller, on a white strap, and with a small banner above the "World" banner that says "Women's".
 It also retains the customizable side plates.

+Custom designs

+During Naomi's second reign with the SmackDown Women's Championship belt in 2017, strips of multi interchanging colored LED lights were placed around the outline of the WWE logo and the outline of the belt to go with her "glow" gimmick.
+During Naomi's third reign in 2025, she customized the Women's World Championship belt with caution tape around the strap to match her newer character and ring gear that featured caution tape.
+However, this would be a short-lived custom design as she soon after had to vacate the title due to her pregnancy.